Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 def my_func():
     pass # This pass just acts as a filler right now.
 ```
 Let's dive a little more into each of the parts and note what's important about them.
 First off, the `def` statement.
 This is what tells Python that what's coming after is a function, and what will make Python store your function in such a way that it is callable later on in your program.
 Second, the function name.
-The only real thing to note about this is that function naming conventions follow variable naming conventions (i.e. snakecase, where we lowercase our words and separate them by underscores).
+The only real thing to note about this is that function naming conventions follow variable naming conventions (i.e. *snakecase*, where we lowercase our words and separate them by underscores).
 Next up are the parentheses.
 These are going to be filled with an optional and arbitrary number of parameters (which will dive into a little later).
 Finally, the colon, `:`.
 This is what is going to signal to Python that the function definition is over, and what follows will be the block of code that makes up the meat of the function.

-So how would we build our `evens` code from earlier into a function?
-All we have to do is simply copy and paste that block of code after our function definition.
+So, how would we build our `evens` code from earlier into a function?
+Well, all we have to do is simply copy and paste that block of code after our function definition.
 Let's be sure to give it a more descriptive name, though...

 ```python
 In [1]: def get_evens():